Floorp-Projects/Floorp/devtools/docs/tests/performance-tests.md

 This is to ensure performance numbers are stable over time and between two runs.
 Talos runs various types of tests.
 More specifically, DAMP is a [Page loader test](https://wiki.mozilla.org/Buildbot/Talos/Tests#Page_Load_Tests).
 The [source code](http://searchfox.org/mozilla-central/source/testing/talos/talos/tests/devtools/) for DAMP is also in mozilla-central.
-See [Writing new performance test](./writing-perf-tests.md) for more information about the implementation of DAMP tests.
+The [main script](http://searchfox.org/mozilla-central/source/testing/talos/talos/tests/devtools/addon/content/damp.js) contains the implementation of all the tests described in "What does it do?" paragraph.

 ## How to see the performance trends?